vettom/Kubernetes/Readme.md

 k scale --replicas=4 deploy/deploy1
 ```
 **Create Service to expose Deploy1 running port 80, on NodePort=32005**
-> NodePort cannot be specified at command prompt, get Yaml edit and apply.
-Or use k create and add matching labels for your service.
+> NodePort cannot be specified at command prompt, edit Yaml add nodePort then apply.
+Or use k create and add matching labels for your deployment.
 ```
 k expose deploy deploy1 --name=deploy-service --type=NodePort --port=80 --dry-run -o yaml
 ```